 SECTION 1 Twenty-five hours of community service must be completed per each year of membership.
 If a junior member completes more than 25 hours in any one year, these hours may not be rolled over to then next year.
 However, any member that completes 25 or more additional hours of community service will receive credit for one NHS-sponsored activity.

 SECTION 2 If a member does not complete the required 25 hours of community service and/or a minimum of 3 NHS-sponsored activities, disciplinary measures will be taken.
 Disciplinary issues involving completion of community service are discussed in Article IX, Section 4.

 SECTION 1 Disciplinary measures will consist of a series of written warnings, probation, and dismissal and will deal with issues of scholarship, leadership, character and service.

 SECTION 2 For non-compliance due to low grade point average, the student will receive a written warning and be placed on probation.
 The student will have the opportunity to bring his or her grade point average into compliance in the following two terms.
 If, after this time period, the grade point average is 93% or higher (or 90% or higher for members of the Class of 2021 or later), the student will receive notification of removal from probation by written letter from the NHS advisor.
-If, on the other hand, the grade point average continues to be lower than 93% (or 90% or lower for Class of 2021 or later), the student will be dismissed from the chapter.
+If, on the other hand, the grade point average continues to be lower than 90%, the student will be dismissed from the chapter.
 Notification of dismissal will be by written letter from the NHS advisor.

 SECTION 3 For the first unexcused non-attendance at a required meeting advertised one week in advance students will be issued a written warning.
 For the second unexcused non-attendance at a required meeting, students will be placed on probation in writing.
 The third unexcused non-attendance at a required meeting will result in dismissal in writing from the society.